TampereTC/TestContainer-hackathon/README.md

 # TestContainer-hackathon
 Hackathon reference tools, examples and setup instructions

 TestContainer reference tools and examples are designed as kind of reference material.
 Setup is based on several docker-compose bundles.
 Providing large set of well known devops test tools with ready made integrations to demo data sources.
+Windows10 or linux users could easily setup hackathon environment by using github material as such.
+For Win7 users only.
+Docker is not supported in your OS.
+However therefore hackathon setup can be delivered via dedicated VM clone image.
 Due to large size of VM material only docker-compose will be shared via github.
 VM will be shared separately at the beginning of the session:

 *Requirements:*
 - [docker](https://docs.docker.com/docker-for-windows/install/)
 - [docker-compose](https://docs.docker.com/compose/install/)

 For Win7 users only.
 Docker is not supported in your OS.
-Via VM it works.
+Via VM it works!!
 Virtualbox is one option and reference VM clone image for Hackathon is based on it.
 - [Virtualbox](https://www.virtualbox.org/wiki/Downloads)